Cmacu/Pulse.Website/pages/faq.md

 ## [#](faq.html#the-platform)The platform

+#### [#](faq.html#what-is-pulse-games)What is Pulse Games?

+Great question.
+It's an online platform for board games.
+It's focused on 2 player competitive games.
+Our goal is to offer variety of games available free of charge.
+We strive to make the games cross platform and mobile friendly.

+#### [#](faq.html#what-games-are-available)What games are available?

+We are launching with **Schotten Totten 2** by Reiner Knizia and plan to add a few more titles very soon.
+If there is a game you would love to see implemented here please [contact us](contact/index.html)

 ## [#](faq.html#the-pulse-games-team)The Pulse Games Team

 #### [#](faq.html#who-created-this-and-why)Who created this and why?

 The app and the website were initially built by Cmacu and Will.
-The [Pulse Games App](https://play.pulsegames.io) was created to enable real-time competitive gaming.
+The [Pulse Games App](play/index.html) was created to enable real-time competitive gaming.
 The goal was to match similar-skilled opponents, and to rank the players on a season-based leaderboard.
 Check this [blog article](01-hello-pulse.html) to learn more about the inspiration that started this project.